 I’m Emma Joleen and I’d like to teach you secrets that most singers never learn.

 Some years ago, I reached the stage where I couldn’t sing anymore.
-I had been trained to sing, but not in a healthy manner.
-I became so desperate to learn about healthy singing and enjoy singing without the fear of judgment or being off pitch and out of tune that I made a decision to figure it out for myself and that’s what I’m here to help you to do too.
+I had been trained to sing by world class opera singers, but not in a manner that transferred easily to multiple styles.
+I was eager to learn about healthy singing and enjoy singing without the fear of judgment or being off pitch and out of tune that I made a decision to figure it out for myself and that’s what I’m here to help you to do too.

-I read every book, travelled the world attending seminars and listening to audio and video programs for singing and performing.
+I read every book, travelled the world attending courses, programs, degrees, seminars and listened to every audio and video program about the voice and singing.

 I’m sure you can guess what happened?